8 Smart (and Simple) Ways to Stretch Your Budget When You’re a Single Parent

 Instead of feeling guilty — or worse, caving and overspending — have an open conversation with your child.

-“Classically, parents will go behind a closed door to talk about saving, budgeting and investing,” says Maggie Johndrow, a financial adviser at Johndrow Wealth Management.
+“Classically, parents will go behind a closed door to talk about saving, budgeting and investing,” says Johndrow.
 “But psychologists have found that will make your children think finances are scary, taboo and something that’s not to be talked about in the open.”

 Instead, Johndrow encourages parents lay it all out there.
 Let your child know your budget for after-school activities, then work together to pick and choose what you can afford.